PJBrs/dungeon-sheets/README.rst

   generate the PDF spell pages (optional).

 If **pdftk** is available, it will be used for pdf generation.
 If not, a fallback python library (pypdf) will be used.
-This has the limitation that it is not able to flatten PDF forms.

 Different linux distributions have different names for packages.
 While pdftk is available in Debian and derivatives as **pdftk**, the package